CameronBrooks11/orlab/README.md

    Install **orlab** using `pip`:

    ```
-   pip install .
+   pip install orlab
    ```

-   *For development purposes, you can install in editable mode:*
+   _For development purposes, you can install in editable mode:_

    ```
    pip install -e .